brose-ebike/postgres-operator/docs/usage/argocd.md

 Additional informations can be found below.

 ## Styling
-When this operator is used in ArgoCD the following styles can be used to enhance the experience in ArgoCD.
+When this operator is used in ArgoCD the css styles below can be used to enhance the experience in ArgoCD.

+![Screenshot from ArgoCD with the Postgres Logo](../assets/screenshot-argocd-icon.png)

 The Logo is used from [Wikimedia](https://upload.wikimedia.org/wikipedia/commons/2/29/Postgresql_elephant.svg) and included as inline svg.

-![Screenshot from ArgoCD with the Postgres Logo](../assets/screenshot-argocd-icon.png)
+The CSS styles have to be copied to the ArgoCD configuration, either into the referenced css file or into the `argo-styles-cm` Config Map.
+See [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom-styles/) for more Inforation.

 ```css
     .application-resource-tree__node--pguser .application-resource-tree__node-kind-icon div:first-child,